- How is retinoblastoma treated?

 The possible side effects from SCT are generally divided into early and long-term effects.

 The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the “Chemotherapy” section), and can be severe.
 They can include:

 - Low blood cell counts (with fatigue and an increased risk of infection and bleeding)

 - Nausea and vomiting

 - Hair loss

-One of the most common and serious short-term effects is an increased risk of infection.
+One of the most common and serious short-term effects is an increased risk of serious infections.
 Antibiotics often are given to try to keep this from happening.
 Other side effects, like low red blood cell and platelet counts, may require blood product transfusions or other treatments.

-Some complications and side effects can last for a long time or may not occur until years after the transplant.
+Some complications and side effects can last for a long time or may not occur until months or years after the transplant.
 These can include:

 - Radiation damage to the lungs